Animal Masks, Animal Sculptures

 The Shirokane Art Complex recently held a major opening reception, marking the start of several exhibitions and the new tenancy of Nanzuka Underground.

-Nanzuka have started their new residency with an installation by Akiyoshi Mishima that I can only describe as clinically sado-masochistic.
+Nanzuka have started their new residency with an installation by Akiyoshi Mishima that can only be described as clinically sado-masochistic.
 The stark white walls of the gallery pierce through wooden beams arranged all over the ceiling, which appear to hang so low you have to stoop a little (in reality, perhaps only the case for tall gaijin).
 At various joints or at positions around the walls like the Ways of the Cross were several ‘masks’ – made out of shoes for the most part – which despite their material banality seemed ethnological, pseudo-Native American.
 Entangled in the wooden beams were also video screens depicting masked animal figures fornicating (albeit not even soft core).
 Wandering into the room was a nervous and queasy experience, the exhibition a heady mix of white-painted walls filtered through sex and leather.

 Akiyoshi Mishima, 'Family'